psurya1994/books/what-got-you-here.md

 - what motivates me?
 	- money > status > popularity >> power
 - exercise: take a notebook and write your to stop list

-To Ali: I need to get better at sharing credit.